This article will describe in detail the issues concerning Farm Loan Waiver in India.

-- In addition to farming, the government should emphasize on livestock, fisheries and development of water bodies.
+- In addition to farming, the government should emphasize livestock, fisheries and the development of water bodies.
 E.g: The Rashtriya Gokul Mission.
 This will benefit a lot of small and marginal farmers, including landless agriculture labourers who possess these indigenous species.

 - Investment in agriculture and the allied sector will help in employment generation.
 The government in budget 2019 also said that it will invest in a big way in developing infrastructure in both agriculture and allied farm sector, and encourage private entrepreneurs in food processing.